 - Relief – You may feel some sense of relief from negative feelings associated with the relationship that resulted from fighting, insecurity, or boredom.

-If you are coping with a relationship breakup, you may wonder if and when you will ever feel better.
-The cliché “time heals all wounds” does really apply to the loss of a relationship.
 Though the process may feel long and difficult, painful feelings of loss and longing resulting from a relationship breakup will diminish over time.
-However, anything that disrupts the letting go process, such as seeing one’s partner or having hope raised for reconciliation, may temporarily rekindle feelings.
-Moving on from a relationship breakup sometimes means accepting that there may be no satisfying answer to why the relationship had to end, or recognizing that people often “grow out of” relationships.
-This may mean coming to terms with limits in being able to control what a romantic partner chooses to do.
-For some people, there may be a “final straw” (e.g. a partner ignores them in a time of need, having an argument or intensely emotional meeting, etc.) which helps them to move on from the relationship.
+However, anything that disrupts the letting go process, such as seeing your former partner or continuing to follow them on social media may temporarily rekindle feelings or spark hope for reconciliation.
+Moving on from a breakup sometimes means accepting that there may be no satisfying answer to why the relationship had to end, and coming to terms with limits in being able to control or “fix” the situation.

 - Make a daily schedule.
 Structuring your time and having a schedule for the day can be helpful in lessening distress and preoccupation with your ex-partner.
 Try to redirect your mental energy to accomplishing projects and tasks, such as academic work, which can boost feelings of control and competence.

-- Make changes in your life and express yourself creatively.
-Develop new interests, activities and relationships in your life separate from your ex-partner.
-Redecorate or paint your living space.
-Focus on doing things that reflect your unique nature, and that are not reminders of your ex-partner.
+- Allow for openness to new interests or a sense of coming back home to yourself.
+Develop new interests, activities and relationships in your life separate from your ex-partner that allow you to remember what is important to you outside of a relationship.
 Plan new events with friends or family on holidays or anniversary dates of the relationship.
 Engage in activities that help you recover a sense of meaning and balance, such as religious/spiritual practice, art, poetry or music.